mallockey/Get-DiskDriveUsage/README.md

 # Get-DiskDriveUsage

+<h2>Description</h2>
+A PowerShell script that retrieves all hard disk info via WMI/CIM calls for multiple computers and has Active Directory features.

 <h2>Updates</h2>
 11/27/19:
 *Change from a module to a single script.
 *Removed from function
 *Made return value simply the array of objects so it is not converted to table data.

-<h2>Description</h2>
-A PowerShell script that retrieves all hard disk info via WMI/CIM calls.

 <h2>Installing the script</h2>
 Install from the PowerShell Gallery by typing in the below at an elevated PowerShell window: